-103.8.1 Equipment-The preferred starting device shall be a loudspeaker start system conforming to article 107.14, with or without an underwater recall device, and an electronic strobe signal visible to all manual timers and for forward and backstroke starts.

-103.8.2 Preparation-The starter shall stand on the side of the pool within approximately 5 meters of the starting end of the pool and, upon signal from the referee, shall assume control of the swimmers until a fair start has been achieved.

-103.8.3 Optional Instructions-The starter may:

-A Announce the event.

-B Advise the heat that a swimmer will be attempting to achieve a time at an initial distance.

-C For backstroke event starts, give the command, "Place your feet."

-103.8.4 Starts (see article 101.1)

-103.8.5 Start Commands

-A At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear, followed by a long whistle indicating that they should take their positions with at least one foot at the front of the starting platform or the deck and remain there.
-Swimmers starting in the water must take their positions on the wall with at least one hand in contact with the wall.
+- 103.8.1 Equipment-The preferred starting device shall be a loudspeaker start system conforming to article 107.14, with or without an underwater recall device, and an electronic strobe signal visible to all manual timers and for forward and backstroke starts. - 103.8.2 Preparation-The starter shall stand on the side of the pool within approximately 5 meters of the starting end of the pool and, upon signal from the referee, shall assume control of the swimmers until a fair start has been achieved. - 103.8.3 Optional Instructions-The starter may: - A Announce the event. - B Advise the heat that a swimmer will be attempting to achieve a time at an initial distance. - C For backstroke event starts, give the command, "Place your feet." - 103.8.4 Starts (see article 101.1) - 103.8.5 Start Commands - A At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear, followed by a long whistle indicating that they may and mantain take their positions with at least one foot at the front of the starting platform or the deck and remain there.
+Swimmers starting in the water must take their positions on the wall with at least one hand in contact with the wall or starting platform and one foot in contact with the wall.
 In backstroke and medley relay events, at the referee's first long whistle, the swimmers shall immediately enter the water and at the second long whistle shall take their positions on the wall without undue delay (article 101.1.2).